kiddersmxj/dwmbar-k/README.md

 # dwmbar-k

-A minature backend built for dwm making use of X11s `xsetroot -name`.
+A minature backend built for dwm making use of X11's `xsetroot -name` written in cpp.
 Can be used with main and staus bar patches.

 ### Current and planned features
 - [x] Modules output